 Data relating to disabled status is estimated by the American Community Survey (ACS)1 and is based on a self-reported sample.
 Over 18.3% of Alpena County's population had a disability of some kind in 2018 (Table 2.4).
 Over half of the County's population aged 18-64 have some type of disability with cognitive disabilities being the most common (1,376 individuals) (Table 2.5).
-The County's population aged 65 and older saw a 12.2% increase in disabilities being the most common.
+The County's population aged 65 and older saw a 12.2% increase in disabilities between 2011 and 2018 with hearing (1,160 individuals) and ambulatory difficulties (1,320 individuals) being the most common.
 This increase in disabilities may partly be attributed to the presence of several nursing homes and assisted living facilities in the City.